noelledavis/noelledavis.github.io/_projects/2024-01-11-projects-review.md

 ---
-title: "Project: The challenges and promise of sweat sensing (review paper)"
+title: "The challenges and promise of sweat sensing (review paper)"
 last_modified_at: 2024-01-11T16:20:02-05:00
 categories:
   - projects